 More information about Detroit?
 Click here to visit our website!

-Trui is a Belgian journalist who to Michigan in the Summer of 2016.
+Trui is a Belgian journalist who moved to Michigan in the Summer of 2016.
 Not the ‘domestic goddess’ type, she decided to make the most of the waiting-for-the work-permit-time.
 She became fascinated with Detroit and studied to become a tour guide.
 Trui still writes about Detroit for Belgian media and now she is ready to take you on a tour.
 There is so much to see, so much to tell.
 As a journalist and former editor of Knack Weekend, Trui knows a thing or two about storytelling.